 Supplementary Figure Captions

 Supplementary Fig. 1 Experimental setup for MVRCs in mouse muscle. a.
 Experimental set up for TA b.
 Experimental set up for triceps.
 In both A and B a monopolar stimulating needle electrode (28G TECA, Viasys Healthcare Madison, Wisconsin) was inserted into the distal muscle.
-A reference anode was inserted above and lateral to the monopolar stimulating electrode on the lateral edge of the muscle.
+A reference anode was inserted slightly above and lateral to the monopolar stimulating electrode.
 The reference anode consisted of a 27G hollow bore disposable steel needle attached to reference anode lead with crocodile clip.
 Stimuli consisting of 0.05ms rectangular current pulses were delivered.
 Muscle activity was recorded with a concentric needle electrode (disposable 30G concentric EMG needle, TECA) inserted into the proximal end of the muscle.
 A ground electrode was inserted under the skin in the axilla.
 The ground electrode consisted of a 27G hollow bore disposable steel needle that was bent to make it easier to insert under the skin and attached to crocodile clip on the ground cable.

 Supplementary Fig. 2 Weight of dissected soleus muscle at time of terminal experiment in mice without access to a voluntary running wheel.